BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 `setLocalDirectionToMesh()` is simply the orientation of the cone related to the mesh you’re attached to.
 By default, it’s `(1,0,0)`.

-You can play with this sample from our playground to better understand the output: <Playground id="#1BO0YS" title="Spatial Directional Sound" description="A simple example of spatial directional 3D sound." image=""/>
+You can play with this sample from our playground to better understand the output: <Playground id="#1BO0YS" title="Spatial Directional Sound" description="A simple example of spatial directional 3D sound."/>

 Move into the 3D scene.
 If you’re inside the space defined by the grey cone, you should hear the music, if not you’ll not hear it as the `coneOuterGain` is set to 0.